The Mystery of Alpha and the Isotopes: Introduction

-{{\sc Introduction and methodology:}} Increasingly high quality astronomical data gives persistent hints that the simple homogeneous and isotropic $\Lambda$CDM model may provide only an approximation to reality, and that a deeper understanding of the universe requires a more complex cosmological model e.g.\,\cite{Peebles2022, Abdalla2022}.
+Increasingly high quality astronomical data gives persistent hints that the simple homogeneous and isotropic $\Lambda$CDM model may provide only an approximation to reality, and that a deeper understanding of the universe requires a more complex cosmological model e.g.\,\cite{Peebles2022, Abdalla2022}.
 This may involve a cosmology in which fundamental constants vary, either temporally or spatially \cite{Garćia-Berro2007, Uzan2011, Uzan2015, Martins2017}.
-A departure of the fine structure constant $\alpha = e^2/4\pi\epsilon_0\hbar c$ (SI) $= e^2/\hbar c$ (CGS) from its terrestrial value creates shifts in the observed frequencies $\omega_{obs}$ of atomic spectral lines compared to the laboratory value $\omega_{lab}$, given by $\omega_{obs} = \omega_{lab} + qx + O(x^2) \approx \omega_{lab} + 2q\daa$, where $x=(\alpha_{obs}/\alpha_{lab})-1$, $\daa = (\alpha_{obs} - \alpha_{lab})/\alpha_{lab}$, and $q$ is a sensitivity coefficient.
+The fine structure constant $\alpha = e^2/4\pi\epsilon_0\hbar c$ (SI) $= e^2/\hbar c$ (CGS) is testable in both senses, complementing other quantities such as the proton-to-electron mass ratio $\mu$, e.g. \cite{Flambaum2004}.
+A departure of $\alpha$ from its terrestrial value creates shifts in the observed frequencies $\omega_{obs}$ of atomic spectral lines compared to the laboratory value $\omega_{lab}$, given by $\omega_{obs} = \omega_{lab} + qx + O(x^2) \approx \omega_{lab} + 2q\daa$, where $x=(\alpha_{obs}/\alpha_{lab})-1$, $\daa = (\alpha_{obs} - \alpha_{lab})/\alpha_{lab}$, and $q$ is a sensitivity coefficient.
 Because $|q|$ increases strongly with nuclear charge, and because $q$ may take positive or negative values, comparing relative shifts between sets of atomic transitions having widely different $q$ values leads to strong constraints on any possible deviation in $\alpha_{obs}$ from the terrestrial value.
 This technique, the {\it Many Multiplet method} \citep{Dzuba1999, Webb1999}, provides a stringent probe for new physics and is a science driver for both the ESPRESSO instrument on the VLT \citep{Pepe2021} and the forthcoming ELT itself \citep{Marconi2016,Tamai2018}.